emiiruncu10/CENG562_Project/README.md

 Check Releases for saved models, can be used for model implementation

-You can download the jupyter notebook examples from HTML folder
+You can download the jupyter notebook examples in HTML format from HTML folder